-High Prior Attainers (HPA) are those students who have an average KS2 score above level 4 (30 points or more).
+High Prior Attainers (HPA) are those students who have an average Key-Stage 2 scaled score of 110 or higher.

-Year 7 students who began at Meopham School in September 2020 have been identified as HPA using CATS tests during the first term due to the absence of KS2 data because of COVID-19
+Year 9 and 10 students have been identified as HPA using CATS tests during the first term.
+This is due to the absence of KS2 data due to COVID-19 school closures.

 Meopham School will endeavour to obtain as much information about individual students as possible.
 The methods used are as follows: